Cal Parents - Choosing a Career

 Ways You Can Help

-- Listen to your son or daughter about the different career choices they are considering, and try to be receptive to hearing about what makes them compelling.
+- Listen to your son or daughter about the different career choices they are considering, and try to be receptive to hearing what makes them compelling.

-- Encourage them to come to the Career Center early on to take advantage of all that it has to offer follow their interests and if need be, explore a variety of career fields.
+- Encourage them to come to the Career Center early on to take advantage of all that it has to offer, follow their interests and if need be, explore a variety of career fields.

 - Help them identify their strengths and career possibilities without letting your personal biases carry too much weight.